-If you’re having a smaller meal with family and friends and just want to acknowledge the Bard, then you could even serve Chicken Balmoral, which is chicken stuffed with Haggis and wrapped in bacon and topped with whisky sauce.
+If you’re having a smaller meal with family and friends and want to acknowledge the Bard, then you could even serve Chicken Balmoral, a chicken stuffed with Haggis wrapped in bacon and topped with whisky sauce.

 What to drink at a Burns Supper

-Wine and beer are popular tipples to have throughout a Burns Supper, but whisky definitely makes an appearance too.
-It’s popular to douse the Haggis with a bit of whisky before serving but you can also toast the haggis with it and have a dram yourself at the end of the meal.
+Wine and beer are popular tipples throughout a Burns Supper, but whisky also makes an appearance.
+It’s popular to douse the Haggis with a bit of whisky before serving, but you can also toast the haggis with it and have a dram yourself at the end of the meal.